bhargavshah11/Banking-Database/README.md

 'event_date': '2017-08-24'}
 ```

-Write code to process these records to create a view with the most up-to-date information on each account.
-That is, we would like to query the most recent PII based on the account ID.
+Process these records to create a view with the most up-to-date information on each account.
+That is, query the most recent PII based on the account ID.

 ## Setup